Skip to main content

 Click on the links below to be taken to the booking page.
 If any dates are full, you can add your name to the waiting list in case of any cancellations.

-Sunday 10th March: Volunteer day, Hardknott Forest
+Sunday 8th September, Volunteer day, Hardknott Forest: Book Now

-Tuesday 26th March: Volunteer day, Hardknott Forest
+Tuesday 24th September, Volunteer day, Hardknott Forest: Book Now

-Tuesday 30th April: Volunteer day, Hardknott Forest
+Tuesday 22nd October, Volunteer day, Hardknott Forest: Book Now

-Sunday 12th May: Volunteer day, Hardknott Forest
+Sunday 10th November, Volunteer day, Hardknott Forest: Book Now

-Tuesday 28th May: Volunteer day, Hardknott Forest
+Tuesday 26th November, Volunteer day, Hardknott Forest: Book Now

 Group bookings

 We also organise days for schools, community groups, workplaces and special interest groups, please get in touch.
+These days are great for team building and mental and physical health.
+And if your employer allocates volunteer days, then that's even better!

 What do volunteers do?